top of page

 Iron Man & Hulk: Heroes United

-Really should have just been an episode of Avengers Assemble.
-Uses a process called 2-D Wrap to convert animation to 3D.
-Works great for monsters & robots outside of a few pixelated close ups, but Tony's face is right out of an Xbox 360 game.
+This really should have just been an episode of Avengers Assemble.
+It uses a process called 2-D Wrap to convert animation to 3D.
+It works great for monsters and robots outside of a few pixelated close ups, but Tony's face looks right out of an Xbox 360 video game.

 Premiere: Dec 3, 2013